 Platforms like Uber, Airbnb, Postmates etc. charge upto 20% of the transaction amount from service providers.
 Some of the online marketplaces deduct amount from both the service providers and the users who book the services through the portal.
 In any case, the pricing and commissions should be calculated to cover the operational costs & excellent customer service for the users.

-Kreyon Systems has great expertise building scalable online marketplaces that serve millions of users.
+Kreyon Systems provides software product development services for building scalable online marketplaces that serve millions of users.
 If you need any assistance to build and launch your ideas, please get in touch with us.